dakotahp/jpark/README.md

 * I didn't bother with spec factories, either.
 For simpicity and speed.
 Again, that would really help with DRYing things up and would be what I would normally do.
 * Ideally all other edge cases in the APIs would be handled like any relevant records not being found.
 The limitations of rails controllers would push me to use something third party API library that would assist with that.
 Rails controller response code functionality gets messy, in my experience.
 * The URLs and routing would ideally be a little more RESTful: DELETE /cages/1/dinosaur/1 etc. Nesting resources adds a bit more scope and I didn't want to hack the URLs at the routing layer to fake it.
+* More specific comments throughout in the code for nitty gritty thoughts.

 ## Features